toextendmylimits/Meta_Coding/recent_behaviour_questions.md

 - Describe a specific example that demonstrates how you balanced your own prof development with the day to day demands of your role

 ## Embracing Ambiguity
+### Stories
+1. Solve urgent production issue
+2. Rewrite orderbook applications - requirements are not clear

+### Questions
 - Tell me about a time when you needed to act quickly on something but did not have a clear idea on how to best proceed
+- Tell me about a time when you didn't have all of the desired info to solve a tech problem and how it was resolved

 - Tell me about a time you had to pivot mid-project due to project requirements or stakeholders expectations changing
+-
 - Tell me about a time when you had to adopt an experimental approach to resolving something
-- Tell me about a time when you didn't have all of the desired info to solve a tech problem and how it was resolved

 - Tell me about a project you were on that grew in scope and timeline in an unexpected way

 ## Resolving Conflict